onewho224/2603-ITT440/10% Individual Assignment/NBCS2555A/MOHAMAD AIMAN FAIZ BIN MAZLAN/README.md

 # ⭐ Final Note

-This project combines:
+This project integrates:
 - Real API testing
-- Load simulation
+- Load simulation using k6
-- Performance monitoring
+- Metrics storage using InfluxDB
-- Data visualization
+- Visualization using Grafana

-All tests were executed using real-time metrics collection with Grafana and InfluxDB.
+All results are based on real-time execution data.